 The amounts of contractual obligations set forth in the table above are associated with contracts that are enforceable and legally binding and that specify all significant terms, fixed or minimum services to be used, fixed, minimum or variable price provisions, and the approximate timing of the actions under the contracts.
-The table does not include obligations under agreements that we can cancel without a significant penalty.
+The table does not include obligations under agreements that we can cancel without a significant penalty and does not include items presented below as "Off Balance Sheet Arrangements."